James4Ever0/notes/Image and audio feature extraction for Language Models.md

 Use `ipython` instead of `python` to test these code, get better parameter hints.

 ## Image processing

+Many language models resize the input image and put into ViT directly.

+To simplify the pipeline, we would recommend you to sample the image into fixed size squares, like 2x2, 4x4 etc.

 ### Split image into patches